HHSAPCompSci2021/capstoneproject-capstone-aaditya-rajiv-ishaan-memers/CapstoneProject/doc/README - PaintBattle.txt

 Class List:
 [This section lists the Java classes that make up the program and very briefly describes what each represents.
 It’s totally fine to put this section in list format and not to use full sentences.]
 * Main
+   * Runnable class that creates drawing surface
 * DrawingSurface
+   * The drawing surface on which the game is displayed
+   * Tracks score
+   * Displays the remaining time for the game.
+   * Shows the player's total health.
 * Various Screen classes
+   * Each screen that the user sees
 * Platform (extends Sprite)
+   * Has a border made of PaintBlocks
 * Flag (extends PaintGun)
 * Avatar (extends Sprite)
 * PaintGun (extends Sprite)
 * PaintBomb (extends Sprite)
+* PaintBlock (extends Rectangle)

 Credits: